Warsop Vale: Governance

 The area is within the civil parish of Warsop, and is governed along with other local settlements at the first tier of public administration by Warsop Parish Council.

 Mansfield District Council manage the middle level of public duties in the settlements.

 Nottinghamshire County Council provides the highest strategic services locally.

-The village is within the district and parish council ward of Warsop Carrs for local electoral purposes, and within the UK Parliament constituency of Mansfield.
+The village is within the district and parish council ward of Warsop Carrs for local electoral purposes, the Warsop electoral division for county elections, and within the UK Parliament constituency of Mansfield.

 History

+Etymology

+The meaning of Warsop or (Wareshope as known in the Domesday Book in 1086).
+The name is said to derive from 'Waers Valley'.
+Waer being a minor leader of Anglican immigrants.

 Conquest to the Victorian era

 The wider Warsop parish was mainly part of a manor after the time of the Norman Conquest in 1066, as one of many held by the Norman Baron Roger de Busli, although part of it belonged to the King's soke of Mansfield, and nearby Sookholme was in ownership of an order of monks from Yorkshire by the 12th century.
 In 1232 Henry III made a grant to the manor advowson of the gift of Olive, daughter of Alan in her widowhood to Robert de Lexington.
 At his death the manor passed into the hands of his brother John, and onto his wife's nephew Robert de Sutton who became lord of the Manor in 1268.

 In 1329, John Nunnes of London, acquired the manor of Warsop, and later William de Roos, passing at a later time to Sir John de Roos and his heirs the Earls of Rutland.
 In 1675, the manor was bought by the Knight family and in 1846 by will it passed to Sir Henry FitzHerbert, of Tissington, subsequent ownership descending through the FitzHerbert baronets.

 William Wood, a local small landowner recorded in 1730s and 40s documentation as a yeoman, husbandman and lime-burner eventually having ownership of a cottage, tenement and croft, from 1733, until its 'feoffment' from Wood to Samuel Barlow in 1739.
 Locally influential, a number of surrounding local features were later named after him such as a farm, a lane and the railway bridge at Carter Lane.
 This William Wood farm was later occupied by a William Beeston, who farmed the Minster land (Minster Wood is to the north), and along with his son took part in a parish perambulation survey in 1816.